awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/cmk-backing-key-rotation-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/cmk-backing-key-rotation-enabled.html)

-This AWS control checks that key rotation is enabled for each customer master key \(CMK\)\.
+This control checks that key rotation is enabled for each customer master key \(CMK\)\.
 It does not check CMKs that have imported key material\.

 You should ensure keys that have imported material and those that are not stored in AWS KMS are rotated\.
 AWS managed customer master keys are rotated once every 3 years\.

-### Related PCI DSS Requirements<a name="pcidss-kms-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-kms-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 3\.6\.4: Cryptographic keys should be changed once they have reached the end of their cryptoperiod\.**
 While PCI DSS does not specify the time frame for cryptoperiods, if key rotation is enabled, rotation will occur annually by default\.